zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-plain-java-enabler-external-configuration.md

 You can initialize your service onboarding configuration using different methods of the Plain Java Enabler class `ApiMediationServiceConfigReader`:

-<font color = "red"> We need to list the different methods to initialize your service.
-Currently there is only one bullet.
-WHat are the other initialization methods? </font>

-  * Automatic initialization of the onboarding configuration by a single method call.
+### Automatic initialization of the onboarding configuration by a single method call.

         public ApiMediationServiceConfig initializeAPIMLConfiguration(ServletContext context);